mongodb/specifications/source/compression/OP_COMPRESSED.rst

 The `MongoDB Handshake Protocol
 <https://github.com/mongodb/specifications/blob/master/source/mongodb-handshake/handshake.rst>`_
-describes an argument passed to isMaster, ``client``.
-This specification adds an additional argument, ``compression``, that SHOULD be provided to isMaster if a driver supports wire compression.
+describes an argument passed to the handshake command, ``client``.
+This specification adds an additional argument, ``compression``, that SHOULD be provided to the handshake command if a driver supports wire compression.

 The value of this argument is an array of supported compressors.